Code-the-Change-YYC/hackathon-management-tool/README.md

 - The prod branch has a CI/CD deployment available at: [https://hackthechangeyyc.ca/](https://hackthechangeyyc.ca/)
 - The main branch has a CI/CD deployment available at: [https://staging.hackthechangeyyc.ca/](https://staging.hackthechangeyyc.ca/)

+This project uses Yarn as its package manager.
+If you have been using NPM and not Yarn, you can install the CLI [here](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) .

 ## Getting Started

 Ensure you run `npm i` in the root of the repo before continuing.
 Please respond 'y' to and prompts such as installing Husky, etc